themoritz/herculus/doc/docs/guides/app.md

 This concludes the guide of how to build a basic Herculus app.
 Feel free to extend the app in various ways.
 For example, you could

-* add a column of type `Bool` to indicate if the bill has already been paid,
+* add a column of type `Boolean` to indicate if the bill has already been paid,
 * add a bill number,
 * calculate the total amount to pay in a separate column in the _Bills_ table, so that you have a good overview over your bills,